Ellis comes off his motorbike.

 "I'm on the radio," his constable called.

-"Well when you've finished, move that motorbike away; there's a strong smell of petrol."
+"Well when you've finished, help me to move that motorbike away; there's a strong smell of petrol."